dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_analytics.md

 ### Grab Google service account credentials

 You need to create a GCP service account to get API credentials if you don't have one.
 To create one, follow these steps:

 1. Sign in to [console.cloud.google.com](http://console.cloud.google.com/).

 1. [Create a service account](https://cloud.google.com/iam/docs/service-accounts-create#creating) if
    needed.

-1. Enable "Google Analytics API", refer
-   [Google documentation](https://support.google.com/googleapi/answer/6158841?hl=en) for
-   comprehensive instructions on this process.
+1. Enable the "Google Analytics API".
+Refer to the [Google documentation](https://support.google.com/googleapi/answer/6158841?hl=en) for comprehensive instructions on this process.